 Through its Tax Assistance Program (TAP), Ladder Up offers free electronic preparation and e-filing of individual income tax returns for Chicago-area taxpayers.
 By leveraging the donated time of 1,000+ volunteers, many recruited from the area’s top companies and universities, Ladder Up provides free tax assistance from February – April.

-Updated information for the 2020 tax season will be posted on our website so continue to check here for the latest information about service locations and hours can be found on our TAP client flyer.
+Updated information for the 2020 tax season with service locations and hours can be found on our TAP client flyer.
 Most tax sites will be open from February 1-April 15, 2020, and some will open as early as Saturday, January 25, 2020.
 Please check the locations page website during the tax season for updates and weather-related closure announcements.